wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 The metadata cache is implemented as a Content-Addressable Memory (CAM), which returns the compressed block address in the compressed store given the uncompressed physical address, if the block is truly compressed.
 Otherwise, it signals a miss, indicating that the block has not yet been compressed.

+On a block fetch operation, the LLC controller first checks the metadata cache using the physical address.
+If the block is compressed, then the metadata cache returns the current physical address of the compressed block in the main memory, and the LLC issues a request for a block of size K to the memory.
+Otherwise, if a miss is signaled, the block is, by default, stored on its physical location.
+The LLC controller issues a request of the original block size to the main memory as in a regular memory read.